OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

 ## Demo app

 Install [Firebase Mobile Sample App](https://www.outsystems.com/forge/component_overview.aspx?projectid=10707&projectname=firebase-mobile-sample-app) from Forge and open the app in Service Studio.
 The demo app contains logic for common use cases, which you can examine and recreate in your apps.
-If you want to build the app and run it, check the prerequisites in the Forge page.
+If you want to build the app and run it, check the prerequisites on the Forge page.

 ## Adding and using a Firebase plugin